-One of them is the Johari Window – around since the 1950’s – and developed and adapted by others over the years.
+One of them is included at the head of this page.
+It is the Johari Window – around since the 1950’s – and developed and adapted by others over the years.
 It is helpful because it can offer insight into how individuals, relationships and organisations might change.

 It was created by two psychologists, Joseph Luft (1916–2014) and Harrington Ingham (1916–1995).
 Luft and Ingham named their model “Johari” using a combination of their first names.

 How might it help?
 What the visual makes explicit is that I do not know all there is to know about me; you do not know all there is to know about me and both of us are in the dark about some aspects of me and you!

 Not knowing encourages us to find out